Food, Land & People 1: 2019

 The course is designed to provide meaningful activities, instructional strategies, materials, and research to enhance the teaching skills of Pre-K- 12th grade educators in subjects related to food, land and people.
-The participants will have educational tools to help their students better understand the interdependence of agriculture, the environment, and human needs through, social studies, geography, technology, and more.
-This lessons in multiple curriculum areas: science, health, consumer education, mathematics course is designed to provide educators with resource information and education materials that are supplementary and across the curriculum in PreK-12.
-Resources for the course will be two CD’s of lessons titled “Resources for Learning” and “Eat Well, Be Well,” and will include additional books, kits, maps, PowerPoints and other materials provided during the workshop.
+The participants will have educational tools to help their students better understand the interdependence of agriculture, the environment, and human needs through lessons in multiple curriculum areas: science, health, consumer education, mathematics, social studies, geography, technology, and more.
+This course is designed to provide educators with resource information and education materials that are supplementary and across the curriculum in PreK-12.
+Resources for the course will be updated lessons from “Resources for Learning” and the National Agricultural Literacy Curriculum Matrix, which is an online, searchable, standards-based curriculum map for K-12 teachers.

 1. Understand how agricultural concepts can be integrated into the curriculum.
 To heighten the awareness level of how agriculture impacts our raw resources, processing, and our relationship with food, land, and people.

-2. Use lessons available in FLP, guide group activities (large, small, and cooperative,) provide for individual differences and learning styles, and evaluates students’ learning.
+2. Use lessons available in FLP, and the AITC Curriculum Matrix, guide group activities (large, small, and cooperative,) provide for individual differences and learning styles, and evaluates students’ learning.

 3. Develop understanding, thinking skills, creativity, and improve communication skills in the learning environment with students.